Ahmed-El-Zainy/ai_attendance_analyzer/NLP/README.md

 - **Has Bag**: Indicates if the visitor is carrying a bag.
 - **Cluster ID**: A unique identifier for each visitor group.

-- But i have do some processing to extract the Time Column and benefit from it .
+### But i have did some processing to extract the Time Column and benefit from it.
 The dataset used in this project includes several columns that represent visitor attributes:

 - **Is Male**: Indicates if the visitor is male.
 - **Is Female**: Indicates if the visitor is female.